 Want to know more?

-For more practical information and tips on how to keep stingless bees, read the following bookets from the Native Bees of Australia series:
+For more practical information and tips on how to keep Stingless Bees, read the following eBooks from the Native Bees of Australia series:

 -- Nests of Australian Stingless Bees

 -- Behaviour of Australian Stingless Bees